Health and Safety at Work Act

 - you are responsible for ensuring, so far as is reasonably practicable, the health, safety and welfare of all your employees at work (your employees also have a responsibility to take reasonable care of their own health and safety)

-- You have a wider responsibility to ensure, again so far as is reasonably practicable, the safety of other people who are affected by your business, for example guests, their children and visitors, a casual worker or a contractor.
+- you have a wider responsibility to ensure, again so far as is reasonably practicable, the safety of other people who are affected by your business, for example, customers, casual workers and contractors.

 Health and safety law seldom prescribes specific rules for you to follow.
 Rather, it requires you to undertake whatever measures are necessary to manage safety on your business premises.
 There are severe penalties for not doing so, which include the possibility of a jail sentence.
 It is mandatory that you devote time and careful attention to the management of safety in your business; this is at the heart of the law and you cannot fulfil your legal duties by form-filling or cursory treatment of the topic.